cran/wikifacts/README.md

 cowsay::say(wiki_randomfact())
 #>
 #>  --------------
-#> Here's some news from 02 August 2019.
-Incumbent President of Tunisia Beji Caid Essebsi dies at the age of 92, and Mohamed Ennaceur is named as his interim replacement.
+#> Did you know that a DV4 electric dustcart (example pictured) continued to run after being hit by a bomb during the Second World War?
 (Courtesy of Wikipedia)
 #>  --------------
 #>     \
 #>       \